 While employee engagement doesn’t necessarily fall into the talent acquisition team’s realm, there are a few things you can do:

 The way you treat candidates during the interview process should be indicative of how you will treat them as employees.
 Start your relationship off on the right foot with a stellar candidate experience.
 This includes everything from your application process and frequency of your communication, to your interview process and offer stage.
 Every candidate touchpoint should help you build a stronger relationship with you candidates.

 It’s easy to keep a candidate engaged if you promise them everything they’d want in a role, but you’re not going to maintain that engagement if you can’t deliver.
 For instance, 51% of employees would switch jobs to have flex time.
 Fifty-four percent of employers say their company offers this perk, but only 44% of employees agree.
 This may very well be due to different expectations, so it’s important to clearly listen to what your candidates want, and honestly communicate what you can offer.
 Otherwise, you are sure to have disengaged employees who feel that they had the wool pulled over their eyes.

 Ensure a good culture fit

 An employee who is a good culture fit will share the organizational values, and believe in the company’s mission.
 This will usually help them feel that they are doing meaningful work, which leads to employee satisfaction and engagement.
-For instance, someone who is passionate about the arts would be a better culture fit for a ballet studio than someone who prefers to spend their time outdoors.
+For instance, someone who is passionate about the arts would be a better culture fit for a ballet product company or studio than someone who prefers to spend their time outdoors.
 While the latter could certainly perform well in their job category, they probably wouldn’t be as excited about the role.

 Build a strong onboarding program for new hires